National Jousting Association National Jousting Association

 Full arches are relatively easy to construct and may be as individual as whatever materials to which you may have access.
 When constructing arches, they should be of sufficient height that when the "iron" is suspended from the crossbeam the ring is positioned about 6 feet 9 inches above the ground.

-Detailed drawings showing the construction of portable arches may be found on the Maryland Jousting Association website.
+Detailed drawings showing the construction of portable arches may be found on the Maryland Jousting Tournament Association website.

 Learn to Joust Home